Ay1tsMe/wofiwallpaper/README.md

 (If required, change the `BASE_DIR` variable to the directory of your wallpapers and change the `walset` script to whatever wallpaper set script you use)

+## Rofi Version
+If you want to use this script with rofi, there is a rofi version you can use [here.](https://github.com/Ay1tsMe/rofiwallpaper)